rachelrly/sliced-client/README.md

 # Sliced Client

-Sliced allows you to save your recipes and scale the ingredients up or down by 1/4 increments.
+Sliced allows you to save your recipes and scale the ingredients up or down by 1/4 increments

 This repository is for the front-end client.